-- 1) Gaming and lottery activity in Colorado; - 2) Racing and gaming activity in neighboring states; - Accelerated rate of technological change adopted by totalisator companies is challenging the ability of our agency to respond in ways that maintain the integrity of the wagering system; - 4) The nature of the racing industry itself encourages participants - owners, trainers, jockeys - to compete in multiple states and transport their best animals across state lines on a regular basis.
+- 1) Gaming and lottery activity in Colorado; - 2) Racing and gaming activity in neighboring states; - Accelerated rate of technological change adopted by totalisator companies is challenging the ability of our agency to respond in ways that maintain the integrity of the wagering system; - 4) The nature of the racing industry itself encourages participants owners, trainers, jockeys to compete in multiple states and transport their best animals across state lines on a regular basis.
 This challenges our agency to respond to the changing climate by adopting national standards for licensing, physical facilities, training methods and drug testing protocols; - 5) The current economic environment that may or may not be conducive to a strong resurgence in the popularity of racing.
 However, the number of simulcast facilities has continued to increase in the past few years and, as previously noted, they remain popular.; and - 6) The Division needs to be ever vigilant because of the close scrutiny of racing activity by animal rights groups and coalitions.

 The Division of Racing Events and the Colorado Racing Commission were especially encouraged by the positive outcome of both the thirty-eight (38) day live race meet at Arapahoe Park in 2010, the forty (40) day live race meet at Arapahoe Park in 2011 and the thirty-nine (39) day live race meets in both 2012 and 2013.
 The total pari-mutuel handle for the 2010 season was \$21,804,751, an increase from 2009.
 The total handle for the 2011 season was \$22,839,967.
 The total handle for 2012 was \$20,940,799.
 In 2013, the total pari-mutuel handle rose to \$21,037,027.
-Arapahoe Park's management submitted a race date request for 2014, which the Commission approved, The Division is hopeful that the upward trend in wagering will continue and that the positive fiscal effect that live racing and both in-state and out-of-state simulcasting have been having will ensure the racing industry's viability in Colorado.
+The total pari-mutuel handle for 2014 was \$20,851,014.
+Arapahoe Park's management submitted a race date request for 2016, which the Commission approved.

-2013 Events
+2015 Events